Parameter Estimation for the Complex Fractional Ornstein-Uhlenbeck Processes with Hurst parameter H \in (0, 1/2): Introduction and main results

-The computations of the inner products for the functions in Proposition \ref{qq1a} are based on a simplified inner product formula of fBM with Hurst parameter $H\in (0,\frac12)$, see \eqref{innp fg3-0}-\eqref{innp fg3-00}.
-In \cite{hnz 19}, the following formula provides a computation for the inner product of two functions in the Hilbert space $\mathfrak{H}$:
+\end{proposition} The computations of the inner products for the functions in Proposition \ref{qq1a} are based on a simplified inner product formula of fBm with Hurst parameter $H\in (0,\frac12)$, see \eqref{innp fg3-0}-\eqref{innp fg3-00}.
+In \cite{hnz 19}, the following formula provides a computation for the inner product of two functions with support on $[0, T]$ in the Hilbert space $\mathfrak{H}$: